Whittier Narrows

-The Whittier Narrows is a narrows or water gap in the San Gabriel Valley of Los Angeles County, California, United States, between the Puente Hills to the east and the Montebello Hills to the west.
+The Whittier Narrows is a narrows or water gap in the San Gabriel Valley of Los Angeles County, California, United States, between the Puente Hills to the east and the Montebello Hills, part of the Repetto Hills, to the west.
 The gap is located at the southern boundary of the San Gabriel Valley, through which the Rio Hondo and the San Gabriel River flow to enter the Los Angeles Basin.
 The Narrows is located near the convergence of Interstate 605 (the San Gabriel River Freeway) and California State Route 60 (the Pomona Freeway).

 History

 The Tongva village of Shevaanga was located in the northern areas of the Whittier Narrows.
 The first European land exploration of Alta California, the Spanish Portolá expedition, traversed Whittier Narrows on its return journey to San Diego.
 He wrote that the natives "presented us fish, hare, nuts, pine nuts, acorns, and other seeds prepared after their fashion".
 On the outbound journey, the party had followed San Jose Creek, reaching the San Gabriel River north of the Narrows.
 Franciscan missionary Juan Crespi noted in his diary, "We started out in the morning through the gap of the valley of San Miguel [now San Gabriel], which is very full of trees.
 We traveled a long while to the southwest on the edge of the stream, which, rising from a copious spring of water in the same gap, merits now the name of river; its plain is covered with willows and some slender cotton woods."

 From the exploration Mission Vieja was built at Whittier Narrows in 1771.
 A flood in 1776 caused Mission Vieja to move to Mission San Gabriel Arcángel in San Gabriel.
 Whittier Narrows was the meeting point for boundary corners of several land-grant ranchos, created during the Spanish-Mexican era, including the Rancho Paso de Bartolo.

 On October 1, 1987 at 7:42 a.m.
 PDT, the 5.9 Whittier Narrows earthquake affected the Greater Los Angeles Area with a maximum Mercalli intensity of VIII (Severe).

-In October 2008, a proposed new interpretive center drew controversy over the potential destruction of a large amount of existing wildlife habitat.
+In October 2008, a proposed new interpretive center drew controversy over the potential destruction of mature wildlife habitats within the Whittier Narrows Nature Center.

+Due to the Los Angeles County's budget cuts, the Whittier Narrows became one of six regional parks closed on Mondays and Tuesdays, starting from June 30, 2025.